MyNameIsDiana/humpday/README.md

 ---

-ISSUES:

-How do I add names/phone numbers to this without putting them on GitHub?
-I don't want those cell numbers published.
-Local storage on user's machine?
-YES

-How do I persist the data I add?
-LOCAL STORAGE

-x How do I add photos to an array?
-DONE

-What about gifs -- things with movement?

-x Can I add a link to the video?
-It's on YouTube.
-DONE

-+++
+TO DO:

 People
----
-Need a way to see the list of people.
--- Put this behind a button.
-If no people in contact list, button says "Get started."
-If there are people in contact list, button says "My contacts."
--- After user clicks the button, a modal shows the contact list and a form to add new contact.
+User can add people to contact list; use local storage.

-Need to be able to edit names and phone numbers.
+User can edit names and phone numbers.
-Need to be able to delete a person altogether.
+User can delete a person from contact list.

-It makes sense to be able to add people to a contact list.
-It also makes sense to see people's names with checkboxes on the chosen meme.
-THat way, in the moment, I can find the meme I want to send and simply check the name(s) of the person/people to send it to.

-So the list of people will be shown in two places.

-+++
+Make new person form look nicer.
+Display list of contacts without the ID.

 Camels and Mikes
----
-Need to display the pics/memes in a grid or carousel.
--- What size should they be?
--- They are different orientations and ratios.
-How do I make it look decent with mix of horizontals and verticals, some more exaggerated than others?
--- Maybe don't display carousels initially.
-Instead, have user click choice of "Send a camel" or "Send a Mike" first.
-Then display the appropriate carousel.
--- When user clicks on an image, it should display checkboxes with names.
-The user should be able to choose different images for different people.
-Should this be a card?
--- Should it be a separate "submit" for each image?
-Or does the user make all their choices -- choosing five images, one for each person on a list of five -- and then hit a single "submit" for the group?
--- If a separate "submit," when the display of images refreshes the person who just received a text should not appear in the checkboxes.
+What about gifs -- things with movement?
+Photos are different sizes and orientations.
+Need to make carousels look nicer.
+Can the user add camels and Mikes to the display?

+Sending texts
+User can click on a pic (camel or Mike) and see checkboxes with contact names.
+Can click boxes to text pic to those people.

+I am not sure how the texting API works.
+Will it show the text coming from my phone number?
+Or something random?
+If not from my number, how will the recipient know who it's fromt?

 When user submits the choice, I should somehow note on the person that they got their text for the week.
 Add a time/date stamp?
 A toggle that gets reset every week?
 Something else?

-Need to allow the user to add camels and Mikes to the display.

-Texts
--- Not sure how the texting API works.
-Will it show the text coming from my phone number?
-Or something random?
-If not from my number, how will the recipient know who it's fromt?